-List reasons if it is not appropriate to contact parent/carer: If contacting parent/carer, provide the following details: Name of staff member making the call: Name of parent/carer receiving the call: Discussion outcomes: CRITICAL ACTION 4: PROVIDING ONGOING SUPPORT Planned actions: Include details on what follow-up actions have occurred to support that child for example referral to specialised services: Follow up actions: Support: Referrals: PROCESS OF REVIEW Complete this section between four to six weeks after an incident, suspicion or disclosure of abuse in conjunction with the approved provider.
+PROCESS OF REVIEW

+Complete this section between four to six weeks after an incident, suspicion or disclosure of abuse in conjunction with the approved provider.
 This will support you and your service to continue to protect children in your care and to reflect on your process and then need for any follow up action.

-Safety and wellbeing Current safety and wellbeing of the child Is the child safe from abuse and harm? ☐ yes ☐ no If not consider the need to make a further report Does a child have any wellbeing issues that are not currently being addressed? ☐ yes ☐ no If so, consider how these can be addressed and captured within a child support plan Current wellbeing of other children who may be impacted by the abuser Are there any other children who may be impacted by the abuser? $\square$ yes $\square$ no If so have their wellbeing needs being met? ☐ yes ☐ no Current wellbeing of impact staff members Does the staff member who made the report/witnessed the incident, formed a suspicion or received a disclosure require any support? ☐ yes ☐ no
+Safety and wellbeing

+Current safety and wellbeing of the child

+Is the child safe from abuse and harm? ☐ yes ☐ no If not consider the need to make a further report Does a child have any wellbeing issues that are not currently being addressed? $\square$ yes $\square$ no If so, consider how these can be addressed and captured within a child support plan Current wellbeing of other children who may be impacted by the abuser Are there any other children who may be impacted by the abuser? $\square$ yes $\square$ no If so have their wellbeing needs being met? $\square$ yes $\square$ no Current wellbeing of impact staff members Does the staff member who made the report/witnessed the incident, formed a suspicion or received a disclosure require any support? ☐ yes ☐ no If so has this been received? □ yes □ no

-Review of actions taken Have the staff followed the four critical actions for early childhood services: responding to incidents disclosure for suspicion of child abuse?
+Review of actions taken Have the staff followed the four critical actions for early child suspicion of child abuse? owed the four critical actions for early childhood services: responding to incidents disclosure for abuse?
 Was an appropriate decision made in relation to when to Action 3 act? □ yes □ no Did the service contact the parent carers as soon as possible?
 Could the suspected abuse have been detected earlier? □ yes □ no □ yes □ no Have the parents continued to engage if appropriate?
 Action 1 □ yes □ no Did the stop take appropriate actions in an emergency?
 Action 4 □yes □ no Has the service provided adequate ongoing support for the Action 2 child?
-Was a report made to the appropriate authorities and □ yes □ no internally?
-Have any complaints been received? □ yes □ no □ yes □ no What where subsequent reports made if necessary?
-Have the complaints been resolved? □ yes □ no □ yes □ no
+Was a report made to the appropriate authorities and internally? □ yes □ no Have any complaints been received? □ yes □ no □ yes □ no What where subsequent reports made if necessary?
+Have the complaints been resolved? □ yes □ no □ yes □ no П